-This study in B major is the eleventh piece from 24 Technische Studien für Flöte (24 Technical Studies), Op.
+This trill-filled etude is the eighteenth piece from 24 Technische Studien für Flöte (24 Technical Studies), Op.
 11, by German flutist Emil Prill.
 It was first published in Leipzig in 1911.

-from Flute Sonata No. 4 in B minor
+from Flute Sonata No. 6 in A minor

-This allemanda is the opening movement of the fourth sonata from Sonates pour la flûte traversière avec la basse, Op.
+This is the opening movement of the sixth sonata from Sonates pour la flûte traversière avec la basse, Op.
 19 by the prolific French Baroque composer Joseph Bodin de Boismortier.
 These sonatas were originally published in Paris in 1727.

 from “Exercices journaliers”

-Today we propose the twelfth piece from Exercices journaliers pour la flûte (or Tägliche Studien in German, i.e. “Daily Exercises”) by Austro-Hungarian composer Adolf Terschak.
+Today we propose the nineteenth piece from Exercices journaliers pour la flûte (or Tägliche Studien in German, i.e. “Daily Exercises”) by Austro-Hungarian composer Adolf Terschak.
 It was first published in 1867.